sweenejp/biology-message-board/posts/2020-11-16-how-to-save-google-doc.md

   - Hide
 homepage-off: true;
 date: 2021-01-01T17:09:50.004Z
+summary: |-
-summary: Make sure you know how to save a Google Doc!
+  Make sure you know how to save a Google Doc! a line break
 ---
 After you complete a handout using Google Docs, you will need to save a copy of the file to your computer before submitting it to your teacher.